juanbkm/donor2019/content/strategy-2030/livable-cities.md

 This transformation is set to intensify as it was projected in 2019 that the region would be responsible for [90% of the 2.4 billion new members of the middle class](https://www.weforum.org/agenda/2019/12/asia-economic-growth/) entering the [global economy](https://www.weforum.org/agenda/2019/12/asia-economic-growth/).
 One characteristic of the middle class is that it is [disproportionately urban](https://www.adb.org/sites/default/files/publication/27726/special-chapter-03.pdf).

 Strategy 2030’s goal is to help its developing member countries (DMCs) transform their congested, polluted, and inequitable cities into livable ones—competitive, equitable, environment-friendly, disaster-resilient, and efficient in its services.

+{{< dr-yt video="ivJqZ-2cKRA" align="" title="India: Improving Urban Mobility in Congested Mumbai" cover="cover-yt-improving-urban-mobility-in-mumbai.jpg" >}}

 The livable cities agenda cuts across several themes and sectors, including water and urban sanitation, transport for urban services, climate change and disaster resilience, and urban and financial planning.
 In 2019, 25 cofinanced projects were approved for water and urban sanitation amounting to $171.5 million.
-Another 17 cofinanced projects on transport were approved, totalling $2.74 billion.
+Another 17 cofinanced projects on transport were approved, totaling $2.74 billion.
 Climate financing reached $6.37 billion in 2019, $705 million coming from financing partners.

 ### Improving Services in Urban Areas to Make Them Inclusive and Sustainable